 Canberra, ACT, 24-26 November 2017

-Our conference will take place at the Theatrette of Geoscience Australia, Symonston, ACT.
+Our conference took place at the Theatrette of Geoscience Australia, Symonston, ACT.

-The AEES Meeting will have the usual program and format starting on Friday afternoon and going until Sunday lunchtime.
+The AEES meeting returned the usual program and format starting on Friday afternoon and going until Sunday lunchtime.

 - Australian Ground Motion Hazard Map

 - Masonry Buildings